RickofManc/vv-pizzas/README.md

 ### Future Features

 Following a successful MVP launch, the application had the opportunity to be further developed over a relatively short period to improve the user experience.
 Here are a few of the immediate features that can be developed:
-* Provide a fully functioning website that offers more information on VV Pizzas
+* Application for mobile devices.
+* Website features i.e. About, Contact, Map, Social Media.
-* Provide a opportunity to pay online prior to collection
+* Pay online prior to collection
-* Provide a real-time update on the order to customer via email/SMS.
+* Real-time update on the order to customer via email/SMS.

 ***

-## Data Model
+## Data-Model